 Welcome to Jekyll’s step-by-step tutorial.
-The goal of this tutorial is to take you from having some front end web development experience to building your first Jekyll site from scratch — not relying on the default gem-based theme.
-Let’s get into it!
+This tutorial takes you from having some front-end web development experience to building your first Jekyll site from scratch without relying on the default gem-based theme.

-Jekyll is a Ruby program so you need to install Ruby on your machine to begin with.
-Head over to the install guide and follow the instructions for your operating system.
+Jekyll is a Ruby gem.
+First, install Ruby on your machine.
+Go to Installation and follow the instructions for your operating system.

-With Ruby setup you can install Jekyll by running the following in your terminal:
+With Ruby installed, install Jekyll from the terminal:

 gem install jekyll bundler

 Gemfile in a text editor and add jekyll as a dependency:

 bundle to install jekyll for your project.

 You can now prefix all jekyll commands listed in this tutorial with

 to make sure you use the jekyll version defined in your

 It’s time to create a site!
 Create a new directory for your site and name it whatever you want.
 Through the rest of this tutorial we’ll refer to this directory as root.